tylersupersad/laion-distributed-pipeline/usage.md

         ansible-playbook -i ../../terraform/generate_inventory.py run-embedding-job.yaml
         ```

-        > This will download the LAION dataset (parquet files) into `/home/almalinux/nfs/laion`.
+        > This will create the CLIP embeddings from the LAION dataset (parquet files)
+        > inside of `/home/almalinux/nfs/laion`.
+Wait 10 - 15 minutes for this task to
+        > complete (test run for examination).

     * **Run Distributed FAISS Indexing Jobs:**